 National professional examinations

-In order to grant a Certificate of Completion of Training (CCT), we must be confident that the doctor has demonstrated the competencies set out in the specialty curriculum through assessments including national professional examinations.
-We approve specialty assessment systems and consider the assessments in light of our Standards for Curricula and Assessment Systems.
+To grant a certificate of completion of training, we need to be confident that the doctor has demonstrated the competencies set out in the specialty curriculum through assessments including national professional examinations.

-We need to go further to satisfy ourselves and assure the public that CCTs are awarded only where doctors have met our standards and requirements for postgraduate medical education and training.
+We need to go further to satisfy ourselves and assure the public that certificates of completion of training are awarded only where doctors have met our standards and requirements for postgraduate medical education and training.
 So, we will need to be assured that past success in passing an examination is accepted as current when entering or re-entering a GMC-approved training programme.